Foupi/ada_air_guitar/specification/software_requirements.md

     being played shall be interrupted and replaced by the newly received one.
 -   12: When the event of the note playing for one second is registered, the program shall go back to an idle state until another note is received.

+## LLR

+The low-lever requierments are hold by the Pre and Post conditions.
+They are currently only needed for the Sensor class inside the `embeded` subproject as the other functions or code part are hardware linked or I/O linked.